micmejia/bible-dump/AMPC/Romans/Rom 2.md

-For God shows no partiality [[^d]undue favor or unfairness; with Him one man is not different from another].
+For God shows no partiality [undue favor or unfairness; with Him one man is not different from another].